ScottShep86/ScottShep86/README.md

   <br/>
 </div>

+#### 🧑‍💻 About me

+<p>I was born and raised in Croydon, United Kingdom but moved to Berlin in 2011.
+I started my career working in the Music Industry and became a department head in an Event Managment company.
+In 2023 I decided to move into Web Development and graduated from a Bootcamp as Full Stack Web Development in June 2023.
+I am looking for a Front- or Backend Junior Web Development position.</p>

 <!--
 **ScottShep86/ScottShep86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.